 Buddies are all survivors or carers, information shared is from our perspective – we are not health care professionals.
 We are all individuals, everyone is different.
 We recommend that you take advice from your doctors for specific information.

 Email: [email protected]

 If you’re a compassionate person who loves nothing more than giving emotional support and letting someone know you care, we’d love to hear from you!
 You’ll be joining a group of volunteers from all over the world, who readily give up their time — perhaps an hour a week — to help those affected by PMP.
 Just knowing you’ve made a difference in someone’s life is hugely rewarding.
 You don’t need any medical knowledge, but if you spot any major issues that might require specialist help, you should be able to point your contact in the right direction.

 Still interested?
 Or know someone else who might be?
-Fill in the same form and we’ll get back to you.
+Email us just the sam and we’ll get back to you.